8cH9azbsFifZ/codec/README.txt

    unvoiced (constants).
 The voicing model needs to be accurate (not introduce distortion), and relatively low bit rate.

 4. Quantisation of the amplitudes { A } to a small number of bits while maintaining speech quality.
-For example 30 bits/frame is 1500 bits/s, a large part of our 2400 bit/s "budget".
+For example 30 bits/frame at a 20ms frame rate is 30/0.02 = 1500 bits/s, a large part of our 2400 bit/s "budget".

 5. Performance with different speakers and background noise conditions.
 This is where you come in - as codec2 develops please